 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 COVID-19 has had a significant adverse impact on trade and on local, national and global economies.
-Provincial governments across Canada continued emergency measures in Q1 2021 in order to combat the spread of COVID-19, including: stay-athome orders, travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, many of which continue to be in effect as of the date of this MD&A. As a result of these measures, most of the REIT's tenants' businesses were operated on a limited basis by appointment only during Q1 2021.
-Since the onset of the COVID-19 pandemic, the REIT has engaged in regular discussions with its tenants regarding the impact that COVID-19 has had and is continuing to have, on their respective automotive dealership businesses.
-The REIT believes that the fundamentals of the automotive dealership business have not changed, and that the industry is resilient and will continue to grow as the COVID-19 pandemic is stabilized.
+Provincial governments across Canada continued emergency measures in Q2 2021 in order to combat the spread of COVID-19, including: stay-at-home orders, travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, some of which continue to be in effect as of the date of this MD&A. As a result of these measures, most of the REIT's tenants' businesses were operated on a limited basis by appointment only during Q2 2021.
+Since the onset of the pandemic, the REIT has engaged in regular discussions with its tenants regarding the impact that COVID-19 has had, and is continuing to have, on their respective businesses.
+The REIT believes that the fundamentals of the automotive dealership business have not changed, and that the industry is resilient and will continue to grow as the pandemic continues to stabilize.

-The REIT has collected 100% of its Q1 2021 contractual base rent due under its leases and the payments due from the rent deferral agreements with tenants (the "Deferral Agreements").
-As at March 31, 2021, the remaining tenant deferral rent receivable was \$1,307.
+The REIT has collected 100% of its Q2 2021 contractual base rent due under its leases and the payments due from the rent deferral agreements with tenants (the "Deferral Agreements").
+As at June 30, 2021, the remaining tenant deferral rent receivable was \$507.
 Pursuant to the Deferral Agreements, the REIT agreed to defer, predominately interest-free, a portion of the applicable tenants' base rent primarily for a three-month period occurring between April and July 2020, but all rent ceased to be deferred as of the end of 2020.
 All amounts outstanding under the Deferral Agreements are due to be paid by no later than the end of 2021.

-The REIT has collected 100% of its expected April and May 2021 contractual base rent under the leases plus contractual base rent that is due under the Deferral Agreements.
+The REIT has collected 100% of its expected July and August 2021 contractual base rent under the leases plus contractual base rent that is due under the Deferral Agreements.
 As of the date of this MD&A, no additional rent deferrals have been requested by the REIT's tenants.